Acceptable Software Formats

-All ad submissions will go through a pre-flight check for size and production standards quality.
-You should thoroughly proofread your doccument before sending it to us.
+All ad submissions will go through a preflight check for size and production standards quality.
+You should thoroughly proofread your document before sending it to us.

 Our page image area is 10.25″ wide by 12.25″ tall.
 We do not use a bleed.

 |Double Truck||8 (+ gutter)||21.5||12.25|

 |1/2 Page Vertical||2||5||12.25|

 |1/16 Page Vertical||1||2.375||2.875|

 |3/8 Page Horizontal||3||7.625||6|

 |Front Page Banner||1||10.25||1.267|